Student Perspective: Advice for Finding a Ph.D. Advisor

 Invite Faculty Members to Coffee

-If the above methods do not work, perusing the SDS website is another way to learn about the research different faculty members are doing.
+If the above methods do not work, perusing the School website is another way to learn about the research different faculty members are doing.
 The website has a profile for each faculty member that describes their research, so it can be an easy way to find faculty members who have similar interests.
 If you find someone who you think might be a good fit, do not be afraid to ask them to coffee to learn more about their research.
 Faculty love discussing their research and will be more than happy to meet with you.

 TL;DR